 What are biofuels?

-'Biofuel' is a term used to describe a fuel, gas or liquid that derives from biomass or biomass residues.
+'Biofuel' is a term used to describe a fuel, gas or liquid that derives from biomass or biomass residues

 At the moment, the biofuels that are considered promising in the maritime industry are fatty acid methyl ester (FAME) & hydrotreated vegetable oil (HVO).
 These types are drop-in biofuels and can be used in existing engines and fuel infrastructure.
+However, biofuel covers a large range of other products too, making the overview of different biofuel products, generations, feedstocks, and blends rather complex.

 There are three different generations of biofuels, depending on the source from which the fuel is derived: